sgolebiewski-intel/openvino/docs/notebooks/segmenter-semantic-segmentation-with-output.rst

     # make dummy input with correct shapes obtained from config file
     dummy_input = torch.randn(batch_size, channels, image_size, image_size)

+    model = ov.convert_model(
+        pytorch_model,
+        example_input=dummy_input,
-    model = ov.convert_model(pytorch_model, example_input=dummy_input, input=([batch_size, channels, image_size, image_size], ))
+        input=([batch_size, channels, image_size, image_size],),
+    )
     # serialize model for saving IR
     ov.save_model(model, MODEL_DIR / "segmenter.xml")

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:69: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:69: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if H % patch_size > 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:71: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:71: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if W % patch_size > 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/vit.py:122: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/vit.py:122: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if x.shape[1] != pos_embed.shape[1]:

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/decoder.py:100: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/decoder.py:100: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! masks = rearrange(masks, "b (h w) n -> b n h w", h=int(GS)) /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:85: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! masks = rearrange(masks, "b (h w) n -> b n h w", h=int(GS)) /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:85: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if extra_h > 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-655/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:87: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-661/.workspace/scm/ov-notebook/notebooks/segmenter-semantic-segmentation/./segmenter/segm/model/utils.py:87: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if extra_w > 0:

 Verify converted model inference
 --------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 To test that model was successfully converted, we can use same inference function from original repository, but we need to make custom class.